Macular Degeneration is a condition involving the macula which is the very back of the eye where all the light is focused.

 As we age, the nerve cells in the macula gradually deteriorate.
 This is what we call “Macular Degeneration (or AMD).”

 There are two forms of AMD – a “Dry” form and a “Wet” form.
 The Dry form is the most common and is characterized by loss of nerve cells leaving areas of the macula with non-functional tissue.
 Eventually, “bare spots” form which can create small blind spots in your vision.
-The Wet form is characterized by swelling and bleeding into the macula from abnormal blood vessels that have grown into “bare spots” in the macula.
+The Wet form is characterized by swelling and bleeding into the macula from abnormal blood vessels that grow into the macula from layers underneath the macula.
 This can lead to severe vision loss, especially if a bad hemorrhage develops.

 The primary risk factor for developing AMD is age.
 Other risk factors include smoking, family history, excessive sun exposure, chronic Hypertension and elevated cholesterol.
 AMD is relatively uncommon in Asians and Africans but quite common in people of northern European descent.